The Four Main Types of Rental Car Insurance

 International Rentals: Where Coverage Gaps Are Biggest

 Renting a car abroad is where most travelers get blindsided.
-Most U.S. personal auto insurance policies do not cover rentals outside the United States, its territories, or Canada.
+Most U.S. personal auto insurance policies do not cover rentals outside the United States or Canada.
 If you're driving through Europe, Latin America, Asia, or Australia, you're likely driving unprotected unless you've made separate arrangements.

 What Typically Still Works Abroad

-- Premium credit cards with primary CDW (Chase Sapphire Reserve, Sapphire Preferred) generally cover international rentals — but with country exclusions
+- Premium credit cards with primary CDW (Chase Sapphire Reserve, Sapphire Preferred, Capital One Venture X) generally cover international rentals — and notably, Chase Sapphire cards don't exclude any specific countries

-- Third-party rental insurance providers (like Allianz Travel, RentalCover.com) offer worldwide coverage starting at $13–$20/day, often cheaper than rental desk prices
+- Third-party rental insurance providers (like Allianz Travel, RentalCover.com, Bonzah) offer worldwide coverage starting at $13–$20/day, often cheaper than rental desk prices — with some offering zero-deductible options up to $50,000–$75,000 in damage protection

 What Doesn't Work Abroad